Posts

 R.I.P.
 “Lucy Pevensie”

 … according to some.
-Lewis biographer Alan Jacobs isn’t convinced but pays tribute anyway.
-Lewis devotees will recall the girl who lived at the Kilns during the Second World War.
+Lewis biographer Alan Jacobs isn’t convinced but happily pays tribute.
+Lewis devotees will recall the nice girl who lived at the Kilns during the Second World War.
 It’s good to hear how she turned out.

 Her IMDb page.